lee0c/lee0c.github.io/_posts/2023/2023-05-12-backend-accessibility.md

 ## Documentation

 The first thing you can do: document.
-By this I don't just mean standalone text documentation; I also include code comments, clear variable and file naming (more on this later), and pipeline or script outputs that report success or failure *and give details*.
+By this I don't just mean standalone text documentation; I also include code comments, clear variable and file naming, and pipeline or script outputs that report success or failure *and give details*.

 ## Rely on standards